Noololly/cf-toggle/README.md

 # Running this in a dev environment

-Make sure that you have maven, then run the Launcher class' main method to start this in a dev environment.
+Run the Maven javafx:run macro to run this.

-I will make a GitHub workflow that compiles each push into a jar file, and put a release out there with a compiled jar when I get to a point where I am happy!
+I'll make  a release tag with a compiled jar when I get to a point where I am happy!

 <3 Happy Hacking